MARCspec/MARCspec/marc-spec.md

 A *subSpec* is **false**, if

+* the left hand *subTerm* does not reference any data (null).

 * with the operator "=" none of the referenced values of the left hand *subTerm* is equal to one of the referenced values of the right hand *subTerm*.

-* with the operator "^" one of the referenced values of the left hand *subTerm* is equal to one of the referenced values of the right hand *subTerm*.
+* with the operator "!=" one of the referenced values of the left hand *subTerm* is equal to one of the referenced values of the right hand *subTerm*.

 * with the operator "~" none of the referenced values of the left hand *subTerm* includes one of the referenced values of the right hand *subTerm*.

+* with the operator "!~" one of the referenced values of the left hand *subTerm* includes one of the referenced values of the right hand *subTerm*.

-* with the operator "?" by the right hand *subTerm* no referenced value exists.
+* with the operator "?" by the right hand *subTerm* no referenced data exists (null).

+* with the operator "!" by the right hand *subTerm* referenced data exists.

 * all of the repeated *subSpecs* are validated as false (OR).